ToyasDhake/immich_utils/README.md

 ## Immich Asset Downloader

-A Python script to download images and videos from an Immich server, excluding assets from the network drive (deviceId: "Library Import").
+A Python script to download assets from an Immich server, excluding assets from external libraries.

 ### Features

 - Fetches all assets from Immich server using pagination
-- Filters out assets from network drive (deviceId: "Library Import")
+- Filters out assets from external library (deviceId: "Library Import")
-- Saves filtered assets list to JSON file
 - Downloads assets with original filenames
-- Stores all files in a single data folder
-- Skips already downloaded files
+- Handles assets with same file name
 - Progress tracking and error handling
+- Check asset integrity of downloaded assets using SHA1 (used by Immich)
+- Uses Multi parallel process to speed up the integrity check
+- Saves assets list to JSON file
+- Deleter script moves the assets which pass integrity test to trash using pagination

 ### Installation